Academic Integrity: A Community of Faith

-Some graduate programs include a thesis or capstone project as part of the academic requirements.
-Students who write a thesis or participate in a capstone project should work closely with their advisor to make certain that they follow appropriate guidelines established by the graduate academic leadership team and their individual graduate program.
-Copies of thesis guidelines and forms are available on the Office of Graduate Studies website, lipscomb.edu/uploads/53774.pdf.
+Some graduate programs include a thesis, a dissertation, or a capstone project as part of the academic requirements.
+Students who write a thesis, a dissertation, or participate in a capstone project should work closely with their advisor to make certain that they follow appropriate guidelines established by the graduate academic leadership team and their individual graduate program.
+Copies of thesis guidelines and forms are available on the Office of Graduate Studies website, https://mycampus.lipscomb.edu/group/student/graduate-studies.
+Dissertation guidelines are available from the participating program office.
 Students in the Ed.D. program should consult with the director of the Ed.D. program for capstone project guidelines.

 Institutional Review Board